OpenEvalProject/evals/manuscripts/elife-92606/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/92606/elife-92606-fig6-v1.jpg)

-**Figure 6.:** A) severe dengue and (B) plasma leakage, according to the rate of decline in viremia.The colored lines represent the probability of the endpoints.
+**Figure 6.:** The colored lines represent the probability of the endpoints.
 The colored shaded regions indicate the corresponding 95% confidence intervals.

 ## Discussion